PandaFlo/StreamKeeper-Node-Backend/README.md

 The API is documented with Swagger, providing a user-friendly interface for exploring available routes and their expected inputs/outputs.
 Swagger documentation is auto-generated based on route definitions.

----

----

-Let me know if you need further enhancements or modifications!